Israel blames Iran for attack on freighter near the Persian Gulf

 “We strongly reject this accusation,” Iranian Foreign Ministry spokesman Saeed Khatibzadeh said in a televised news conference Monday.
 “The security of the Persian Gulf is extremely important for Iran.”

 Netanyahu’s interview, and his pledge to respond, was taped Sunday night.
-Hours later, Syrian media blamed Israel for a several reported airstrikes on military targets associated with Iran south of Damascus.
+Hours later, Syrian media blamed Israel for several reported airstrikes on military targets associated with Iran south of Damascus.

 Israel Defense Forces declined to comment on the reported strikes, which follow the pattern of attacks against Iranian proxy sites in Syria over the past several months.
 Israeli media characterized Monday’s strikes as retaliation for the attack on the freighter.